dr-Akari/qmk_firmware/docs/flashing.md

 ### `make` Targets

 * `:dfu`: Checks every 5 seconds until a DFU device is available, and then flashes the firmware.
-* `:dfu-split-left` and `:dfu-split-right`: Flashes the firmware as with `:dfu`, but also sets the handedness setting in EEPROM.
+* `:dfu-split-left` and `:dfu-split-right`: Flashes the firmware as with `:dfu`, but also sets the handedness setting in NVRAM (requires internal MCU NVRAM to be used).
 This is ideal for Elite-C-based split keyboards.

 ## Caterina